Archaeoastronomy: Organisations

 Additionally the Journal for the History of Astronomy publishes many archaeoastronomical papers.
 For twenty-seven volumes (from 1979 to 2002) it published an annual supplement Archaeoastronomy.

-The Journal of Astronomical History and Heritage (National Astronomical Research Institute of Thailand), Culture & Cosmos (University of Wales, UK) and Mediterranean Archaeology and Archaeometry (University of Aegean, Greece) also publish papers on archaeoastronomy.
+The Journal of Astronomical History and Heritage, Culture & Cosmos, and the Journal of Skyscape Archaeology also publish papers on archaeoastronomy.

+Academic programs

+National projects and university programs including, or dedicated to, cultural astronomy are found globally.
+They include:

+The Sophia Centre for Cosmology in Culture at the University of Wales - Trinity Saint David in Lampeter, UK.

+The Cultural Astronomy Program at the University of Melbourne in Australia.

-Various national archaeoastronomical projects have been undertaken.
-Among them is the program at the Tata Institute of Fundamental Research named "Archaeo Astronomy in Indian Context" that has made interesting findings in this field.
+The Tata Institute of Fundamental Research made interesting findings in this field.